Iterative Refinement

 Revision → better model → Sigma ↑ later

 Every result, confirmation or falsification, is fuel.
-Because the COSMIC Framework rests on established physics, a failed prediction is a precise diagnostic: it locates which postulate to revise and exactly which direction to correct it.
+Because the COSMIC Framework retains every confirmed result in physics, a failed prediction is a precise diagnostic: it locates which postulate to revise and exactly which direction to correct it.
 The path to 5‑sigma runs through iteration, not luck.

 Green: Confirmed · sigma increases · no structural revision